The Burgers-FKPP advection-reaction-diffusion equation with cut-off: Proof of Theorem

 \section{Proof of Theorem~\ref{Myfirstthm}}

-In this section, we prove our main result, Theorem~\ref{Myfirstthm}: we first show that the singular orbit $\Gamma$, which is obtained from the orbit $\overline{\Gamma}$ constructed in Section~\ref{section 2} after blow-down, persists for $\varepsilon$ sufficiently small in Equation~\eqref{main}; then, we derive the leading-order asymptotics of the correction $\Delta c(\varepsilon)$ to the critical speed $c(0)=c_{\rm crit}$, as defined in Theorem~\ref{basic thm}, that is due to the cut-off.
-Finally, we illustrate our results numerically for one specific choice of $k$.
+In this section, we prove our main result, Theorem~\ref{Myfirstthm}.
+We first show that the singular orbit $\Gamma$, which is obtained from the orbit $\overline{\Gamma}$ constructed in Section~\ref{section 2} after blow-down, persists for $\varepsilon$ sufficiently small in Equation~\eqref{main}.
+Then, we derive the leading-order asymptotics of the correction $\Delta c(\varepsilon)$ to the critical speed $c(0)=c_{\rm crit}$ that is due to the cut-off.
+Finally, we illustrate our results numerically.